jason-mares/tactiq/project/identity/the-bridge.md

 America is indeed caught in a spiritual crisis as much as a social & economic crisis at the dawn of this century.

 Under the leadership of pastor Mark Lohman, The Bridge recognized a need to integrate a hopeful Christian mission deep into the communities it serves so they may engage these issues head on.
-Commissioned as a logo redesign, the project scope was widened to include a communications strategy to bring about a radical reimagining of how Christianity can impact the world in the twenty-first century.
+Commissioned as a logo redesign, the project scope was widened to include a communications strategy to bring about a reimagining of how Christianity can impact the world in the twenty-first century starting at the local level.